grip-unina/TruFor/README.md

 You can change the following parameters in docker_run.sh:
 - *-gpu*: default is gpu '0'.
 Put '-1' if you want to use cpu.
 - *-in*:  default is "images/" is used and the input folder is "images/".
-Itcan be a single file (data/tampered1.png), a directory (data/)
+It can be a single file (data/tampered1.png), a directory (data/) or a glob statement (data/*.png)
 - If you want to save the Noiseprint++ aswell, you can add the flag ```--save_np``` at the end of the command.

 The output is a .npz containing the following files: